ozerozdas/ecommerce-api-demo/README.md

 # E-Commerce API Demo

-Please add "*visite.local*" to your host file.
+Please add "*visite.local*" to your host file.<br>
+You must copy .env.example file as .env

 And run to build images: